-The following table discloses, for each product type, the total volume of production estimated in the GLJ Report in the estimates of future net revenue from gross proved and gross proved plus probable reserves disclosed above for 2019.
+The following table discloses, for each product type, the total volume of production estimated in the GLJ Report in the estimates of future net revenue from gross proved and gross proved plus probable reserves disclosed above for 2020.
+The 2020 production estimate is primarily attributable to the Caburé natural gas field.
+The GLJ Report assumes production commencement on May 1, 2020.